sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 #### For customers migrating to Cloud, do I need to sign a new Order Form?

-Customers migrating to Cloud need to sign a Change Order Form, as they need to accept our Cloud online terms.
-Per revenue recognition purposes, we also need to sign this to make sure the new deployment is reflected in the contract.
-For customers on Self-Hosted online terms, we will default to referencing our Cloud online terms.
+Existing Customers migrating to Cloud need to sign a Change Order Form, as they need to accept our Cloud terms.
+The Change Order is also required per revenue recognition purposes, because we need to make sure the new deployment method is reflected in the contract.

+-For customers on our Self-Hosted online terms, we will default to reference our new set of online terms that are valid for Hosted and Self-hosted instances.

+-If the customer signed paper terms, please reach out to the Deal Desk team to request a Cloud Addendum, that will amend the customer's existing agreement.

+-If the Customer accepted our online terms on or after Feb 15th, 2024, as these terms apply to Cody and Code Search for Hosted and Self-hosted instances, the customer won't be required to accept any other set of terms (but will still need to sign the Change Order per rev rec purposes).

 Additional information on the step by step process can be found [here](https://docs.google.com/document/d/1dVbbMmad94eeKHGNqM3IU4h-c4ky2Bdt53EPrGzzB9Y/edit).